 Back to the park

-Goose island is really woodsy, but there is water here.
-Unfortunately this park got slammed by recent hurricanes and the recovery project is taking a while to be completed.
+Goose Island is woodsy, but there is water here.
+Unfortunately, this park got slammed by recent hurricanes and the recovery project is taking a while to be completed.
 There were chunks of this already small park that could not be accessed, but the boat ramp here seemed to be the main draw.
 Tons of trucks were in the parking lot and when we were there a line of folks were waiting to put their boats in.

-This is also a C.C.C. park, but in terms of structures there isn’t much with the exception of the recreation hall using a technique that utilized oyster shells.
+This is also a C.C.C. park, but in terms of structures, there isn’t much except for the recreation hall using a technique that utilized oyster shells.

 One last thing…